SarthakYadav/GISE-51-pytorch/README.md

 * One can easily modify `src/data/inmemory_lmdb_dataset.py` if you need a regular dataset that reads data from disk on-the-fly.

 ### Pre-trained models
 As mentioned in the paper, we performed experiments several times and reported average results.
-However, since releasing so many models would be extremely cumbersome, only the best performing for an experiment is released.
-If you need all the best performing checkpoints from all the runs, please get in touch.
+However, since releasing so many models would be cumbersome, only the checkpoints from best performing run for an experiment are released.
+If you need checkpoints from all the runs, please get in touch.

 ### Per dataset configuration files
 We utilize `.cfg` based training. cfgs for each CNN architecture used for each dataset are provided in `cfgs_v2`.
 These cfg files list hyperparameters for each experiment, and paired with provided `experiments_*.sh` files give exact settings the experiment was run under.